Restream/reindexer/cpp_src/readme.md

 ## Log rotation

-There are no builtin mechanism for automatic log rotation, however `reindexer server` is able to reopen logfiles on `SIGHUP`.
+There is no built-in mechanism for automatic log rotation; however, `reindexer server` is able to reopen log files on `SIGHUP`.
-So, your external log manager (it may be even a simple `cron` script) have to move existing log files somewhere and then send `SIGHUP`-signal to the `reindexer server` process to recreate log files.
+So your external log manager (it may be even a simple `cron` script) has to move existing log files somewhere and then send a `SIGHUP` signal to the `reindexer server` process to recreate log files.

 ## Protobuf

-Protocol buffers are language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+Protocol buffers are a language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages (https://developers.google.com/protocol-buffers).

-Protocol buffers is one of the output data formats for Reindexer's HTTP REST API.
+Protocol buffers are one of the output data formats for Reindexer's HTTP REST API.

 To start working with Protobuf in Reindexer you need to perform the following steps: